An essential aspect of pet parrot ownership is the deep and meaningful bonding experience.

-Parrots can bond with their owners because they’re intelligent, vocal, affectionate, and long-lived birds.
-They build relationships at a higher level, treating you as part of their flock.
+Parrots form close relationships with their owners because they’re intelligent, vocal, affectionate, and long-lived.
+They develop deep emotional bonds and treat you as part of their flock.

 Parrots bond with humans by displaying certain traits, including: